baddison83/Ad-Booking-Calendar/README.md

 - This calendar became an essential tool for managing our ad ops immediately after build, used by every seller and account manager.
 It also saved us at least $30k/year compared to similar B2B offerings.

 - Users of the calendar can add bookings for specific slots, and use filters to easily find availability or previously booked slots.
-See here for video.
+Video: https://youtu.be/R3EMwOM9xAI

 - The calendar was built using google sheets.
 Data on pipeline and closed-won deals was fed to the calendar from hubspot via snowflake: